dti-cognaio/cognaio-cloud-extract-iac/Readme.md

 ### Azure Kubernetes Service (AKS)
 The Kubernetes cluster Service of Azure where the application runs as parts of Pods.
 The Application deployment is separate and done with Helm.
 The AKS is deployed with a system node pool and a working node pool.
 ### Azure PostgreSQL
-The Database for the persistance of the IDP application with some additional extensions enabled.
+The Database for the persistance of the COGNAiO® cloud extract application with some additional extensions enabled.
 ### OpenAI, Form Recognition, Cognitive Services
-This are all AI-Services needed for proper working of the IDP-Application.
+This are all AI-Services needed for proper working of the COGNAiO® cloud extract application.
 ### Container Registry
-Stores the Images needed for the IDP-Application can be externally and is not Part of this deployment.
+Stores the Images needed for the COGNAiO® cloud extract application can be externally and is not Part of this deployment.
 ### Azure Vault
-Stores all secrets and credentials needed for the IDP-Application
+Stores all secrets and credentials needed for the COGNAiO® cloud extract application

 ## Usage
  - Fulfill [prerequisits](#prerequisites)